ahlstromcj/seq66/RELNOTES.md

     *   Issue #93 fixed.
 The window of a deleted pattern now closes.
     *   Issue #94.
 Improvements to scrolling in the song editor.
     *   Added a button to expand the song editor in time.
     *   Issue #97.
 Added a paste box when pasting notes.
+Added a metronome.
     *   Added L/R arrow keys to move the selected trigger in song editor.
     *   Improved the handling of the MIDI 'ctrl' file.
     *   Tightened up pattern arming/disarming processing.